stanislaus-onwuka/stanislaus-onwuka/README.md

 Here are some ideas to get you started:

 - 🧑‍🎓: I am a Computer science undergrad
-- 🔭 I’m currently working for starts ups
+- 🔭 I’m currently working for starts ups like [The NOTI Company](https://thenoticompany.com)
 - 🌱 I’m currently learning some more cool stuff about UI engineering
 - 👯 I’m looking to collaborate with anyone who has something fun to work on
 - 📫 How to reach me: [Professional Email](chisomstanleyo@yahoo.com), [Personal Email](kachi2505@yahoo.com), [LinkedIn](https://www.linkedin.com/in/stanley-onwuka-804a0218a/), [Twitter](https://twitter.com/callme5t4n5)